 Regardless, according to a table of “alien species,” the US hosts 25,000 plants, 308 animals, 4500 arthropods and 20,000 microbes that are alien.
-Note that microbes are 2/3 of the total.
+Note that microbes are over 1/3 of the total.
 For people who associate “invasives” with Zebra Mussels, Kudzu and the like—as we would venture to guess most people do—that might seem a little strange.

 Table 2 shows “Economic losses to introduced pests in crops, pastures, and forests in the United States, United Kingdom, Australia, South Africa, India, and Brazil” [our emphasis] and racks up a total $228.22 billion annually.
 Are any of these designations made up of native plants?
 With “crops,” decidedly “no,” as Pimentel makes clear (see below).
 Though the term “pasture” is “primarily used for the production of adapted, domesticated forage plants for livestock” [our emphasis] as opposed to “rangeland” which hosts “native vegetation,” Pimentel seems to be including $5 billion in the cost of controlling weeds on “rangeland” in the figure, so we will say, “yes,” this category includes native species.
 The final category, “forests,” are highly likely to be populated with native tree species, though “managed” ones might be replanted as monocrops of such.
 Even so, the total losses to pastures and forests put together add up to merely 5%.